AdaloHQ/docs/website/docs/marketplace/examples/example-toggle-child-component.md

 ```

 The `enabled` option will add a switch right next to the accordion which can turn on and off the child component.
-See Adalo's "App Bar" for an example of what this looks like.x
+See Adalo's "App Bar" for an example of what this looks like.